bhf32/TLC5947-STM32/README.md

 # TLC5947-STM32
-A driver library for interfacing the TLC5947 LED driver with STM32 microcontrollers using SPI.
+A driver library for interfacing the TLC5947 LED driver with a STM32 microcontroller using SPI.